IgwehKay/Cloud_Networking_Week2/assignment.md

 ---

-## 🔹 Step 1: Launch a Windows EC2 Instance using Ansible
+## 🔹 Step 1: Launch a Windows EC2 Instance using Ansible.
+After signing in to AWS via CLI
+On terminal, Create a file name: **launch_windows.yaml** nano launch_windows.yaml
+Input the code below
 ```
 ---
 - name: Launch Windows EC2 instance with WinRM pre-configured